ricardoom/dominotrono/content/features/css.md

   url: dart.svg
   class: dart
 ---
 But CSS is still my first love (as far as web design goes.)
 I was there when creating 960px grid layouts were all the rage.
 And "float rage" was real.
-Now its easy to just set up a grid or a flex and we can get down the real business of arguing over whether or not HTML is a programming language...(it is).
+Now its easy to just set up a grid or a flex and we can get down the real business of arguing over whether or not CSS is a programming language...

 While working as a freelance designer working w/ CSS and Sass are my bread and butter.
 I authored all the CSS on this site.
 For better or worse.
 Below are number of projects that show case my skill with CSS.